Vishal-Cr/Concepts/life-skills-track/tiny-habits.md

 - If you want your habits to stick, you need to change your identity.
 See yourself as someone who prioritizes sleep (morning person) or is financially responsible.
 - Each positive action reinforces this new identity.
 Every workout makes you more of an athlete, every meditation session strengthens your identity as someone who prioritizes well-being.

-## 4. Book Summary of Atomic Habits
+## 4. Book Summary of Atomic Habits :wave:

 #### What is the book's perspective about Identity?